moritz-hanke/DAGGR/README.md

   Color (e.g., `"lightblue"`, `"#FF9999"`).
 Uses any valid CSS color.
 - **Add the Node**: Click `"Add/Update Node"`.
 The node will appear in the network visualization panel.
+- **Change Position**: You can position the node by dragging them in the plot.
+When you save your DAG (see below) this position will be saved too.

 ### 2. Edit existing nodes